geoschem/HEMCO/docs/source/hco-sa-guide/create-rundir.rst

 Files ending in :file:`.rc` are user-edtiable configuration files that control HEMCO standalone simulation options.
-We will discuss these in more detail more in the :ref:`hco-sa-config` chapter.
+We will discuss these in more detail more in the :ref:`hco-sa-sim-config` chapter.

 The :file:`rundir.version` file contains information about the Git commit in the HEMCO source code corresponding to this run directory.